 Unfortunately, these types of situations happen all the time.
 The issue in these scenarios is not so much with the student, but with the system and setting in which the student has been placed.
 At Arches Academy, we specialize in creating the ideal setting where optimal learning can take place for each student, where academic rigor, social safety and emotional well-being are balanced.

-Arches Academy Assistant Head of School Michelle Templeman, said, “Here at Arches Academy, every child has an opportunity to work with expert teachers who will help each student find the ideal balance between these three pillars.”
+Arches Academy parent Michelle Templeman said, “Here at Arches Academy, every child has an opportunity to work with expert teachers who will help each student find the ideal balance between these three pillars.”